-general meeting, • make proposals to the board of directors on remuneration for members of the board of directors and the executive board, as well as ensure that the remuneration is in compliance with the company's remuneration policy and the assessment of the performance of the persons concerned.
-The committee should have information about the total amount of remuneration that members of the board of directors and the executive board receive from other companies in the group, and • recommend a remuneration policy applicable for the company in general.
+general meeting, make proposals to the board of directors on remuneration for members of the board of directors and the executive board, as well as ensure that the remuneration is in compliance with the company's remuneration policy and the assessment of the performance of the persons concerned.
+The committee should have information about the total amount of remuneration that members of the board of directors and the executive board receive from other companies in the group, and recommend a remuneration policy applicable for the company in general.
 The company's remuneration policy is discussed annually and was adopted most recently at the Annual General Meeting on 28 April 2008.
 The policy can be viewed at www.monthor.com 3.4.8.
-The Committee recommends that the remuneration committee do not consult with the same external advisers as the executive board of the company. √ Has not been relevant.
-The Board of Directors agrees in the recommendation.
+The Committee recommends that the remuneration committee do not consult with the same external advisers as the executive board of the company. $\checkmark$ Has not been relevant.
+The Board of Directors agrees in the recommenda- tion.

-3.5.1.
+3.5.
+Evaluation of the performance of the board of directors an d the execu tive board 3.5.1.
 The Committee recommends that the board of directors establish an evaluation procedure where contributions and results of the board of directors and the individual members, as well as collaboration with the executive board are annually evaluated.
-Significant changes deriving from the evaluation should be included in the management commentary or on the company's website. √ Each year, the Chairman of the Board of Directors carries out a structured, questionnaire-based evaluation of the Board of Directors' work.
+Significant changes deriving from the evaluation should be included in the management commentary or on the company's website. $\checkmark$ Each year, the Chairman of the Board of Directors carries out a structured, questionnaire-based evaluation of the Board of Directors' work.
 The evaluation also comprises the collaboration 3.5.2.
-The Committee recommends that in connection with preparation of the general meeting, the board of directors consider whether the number of members is appropriate in relation to the requirements of the company.
-This should help ensure a constructive debate and an effective decision-making process in which all members are given the opportunity to participate actively. √ between the Board of Directors and the Executive Board.
-The Board of Directors continuous evaluates whether its members' skills require updating or strengthening in relation to 3.5.3.
-The Committee recommends that at least once every year the board of directors evaluate the work and performance of the executive board in accordance with predefined clear criteria. √ their tasks.
-The Chairman of the Board of Directors evaluates the The Committee recommends that the executive board and the d of directors establish a procedure according to which their cooperas evaluated annually through a formalised dialogue between the man of the board of directors and the chief executive officer and that outcome of the evaluation be presented to the board of directors. √ Executive Board's work and performance annually through a personal interview.
+The Committee recommends that in connection with preparation of the general meeting, the board of directors consider whether the num- ber of members is appropriate in relation to the requirements of the com- pany.
+This should help ensure a constructive debate and an effective deci- sion-making process in which all members are given the opportunity to participate actively. $\checkmark$ between the Board of Directors and the Executive Board.
+The Board of Directors continuously evaluates whether its members' skills require updating or strengthening in relation to 3.5.3.
+The Committee recommends that at least once every year the board of directors evaluate the work and performance of the executive board in accordance with predefined clear criteria. $\checkmark$ their tasks.
+The Chairman of the Board of Directors evaluates the 3.5.4.
+The Committee recommends that the executive board and the board of directors establish a procedure according to which their cooperation is evaluated annually through a formalised dialogue between the chairman of the board of directors and the chief executive officer and that the outcome of the evaluation be presented to the board of directors. $\checkmark$ Executive Board's work and performance annually through a personal interview.